freetype/docwriter/docs/reference/ft2-glyph_stroker.md

 <h4>values</h4>
 <table class="fields">
 <tr><td class="val" id="ft_stroker_linejoin_round">FT_STROKER_LINEJOIN_ROUND</td><td class="desc">

-Used to render rounded line joins.
-Circular arcs are used to join two lines smoothly.
+<p>Used to render rounded line joins.
+Circular arcs are used to join two lines smoothly.</p>
 </td></tr>
 <tr><td class="val" id="ft_stroker_linejoin_bevel">FT_STROKER_LINEJOIN_BEVEL</td><td class="desc">

-Used to render beveled line joins.
-The outer corner of the joined lines is filled by enclosing the triangular region of the corner with a straight line between the outer corners of each stroke.
+<p>Used to render beveled line joins.
+The outer corner of the joined lines is filled by enclosing the triangular region of the corner with a straight line between the outer corners of each stroke.</p>
 </td></tr>
 <tr><td class="val" id="ft_stroker_linejoin_miter_fixed">FT_STROKER_LINEJOIN_MITER_FIXED</td><td class="desc">

-Used to render mitered line joins, with fixed bevels if the miter limit is exceeded.
+<p>Used to render mitered line joins, with fixed bevels if the miter limit is exceeded.
 The outer edges of the strokes for the two segments are extended until they meet at an angle.
 If the segments meet at too sharp an angle (such that the miter would extend from the intersection of the segments a distance greater than the product of the miter limit value and the border radius), then a bevel join (see above) is used instead.
 This prevents long spikes being created.
-FT_STROKER_LINEJOIN_MITER_FIXED generates a miter line join as used in PostScript and PDF.
+FT_STROKER_LINEJOIN_MITER_FIXED generates a miter line join as used in PostScript and PDF.</p>
 </td></tr>
 <tr><td class="val" id="ft_stroker_linejoin_miter_variable">FT_STROKER_LINEJOIN_MITER_VARIABLE</td><td class="desc">

 </td></tr>
 <tr><td class="val" id="ft_stroker_linejoin_miter">FT_STROKER_LINEJOIN_MITER</td><td class="desc">

-Used to render mitered line joins, with variable bevels if the miter limit is exceeded.
+<p>Used to render mitered line joins, with variable bevels if the miter limit is exceeded.
 The intersection of the strokes is clipped at a line perpendicular to the bisector of the angle between the strokes, at the distance from the intersection of the segments equal to the product of the miter limit value and the border radius.
 This prevents long spikes being created.
 FT_STROKER_LINEJOIN_MITER_VARIABLE generates a mitered line join as used in XPS.
-FT_STROKER_LINEJOIN_MITER is an alias for FT_STROKER_LINEJOIN_MITER_VARIABLE, retained for backward compatibility.
+FT_STROKER_LINEJOIN_MITER is an alias for FT_STROKER_LINEJOIN_MITER_VARIABLE, retained for backward compatibility.</p>
 </td></tr>
 </table>